d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

 2.2 It fixes Emacs bug for you ──────────────────────────────

-  I'll provide long-term support for *ANY language* in the future.
-Here is an example how I work around [a bug in autoconf.el].
+  Long-term support is provided for *ANY programming language*.
+Here is an example to fix [a bug in autoconf.el].

 [a bug in autoconf.el]